finbourne/lusid-sdk-java/sdk/docs/StructuredResultDataApi.md

 > AnnulStructuredDataResponse deleteStructuredResultData(scope, requestBody)

-[EXPERIMENTAL] DeleteStructuredResultData: Delete structured result data
+DeleteStructuredResultData: Delete structured result data

 Delete one or more structured result data items from a particular scope.
 Each item is identified by a unique ID which includes  information about its type as well as the exact effective datetime (to the microsecond) at which it entered the system (became valid).
 In the request, each data item must be keyed by a unique correlation ID.
 This ID is ephemeral and not stored by LUSID.
 It serves only to easily identify each data item in the response.
 The response returns both the collection of successfully deleted data items, as well as those that failed.
 For each failure, a reason is provided.
 It is important to check the failed set for any unsuccessful results.